 - 8. Select the Document Type that most accurately represents the documents the employee provided. - 9.
-Enter the Document Title, Issuing Authority, Document Number and Expiration Date (if any) that appear on the original documents the employee presented.
-Document Title and Issuing Authority must be typed exactly as they appear on the face of the document.
-Repeat steps 8 and 9 for Document C if you chose List B & C in Step 7 above.
+Enter the Document Title, Issuing Authority, Document Number and Expiration Date (if any) that appears on the original documents the employee presented.
+Document Title and Issuing Authority must be typed exactly as it appears on the face of the document.
+Then click Proceed to i-9 Form Completion.